jaydaaaa/SC1015_Team4_GroupProject/README.md

 ## Getting Started:
 Open the Jupyter notebook with your preferred application

-## Presentation Video:
+## Presentation:
 Please refer to [this](https://youtu.be/ELYn4RuLMiU) link to view our recorded presentation video on YouTube.

+The presentation slides are also included in this repository.

 ## Resources
 Here are the resources we used (for the project and presentation):